AndriusMart/intership/README.md

 * How to run the program
 * Step-by-step bullets

-*!!!From .env.example file remove .example so its only .env!!!
+*!!!From .env.example file remove .example so its only .env
 ```
 npm install
 ```